david-southern/mpyeng/solar-system-generator/SSG.Client/README.md

     - `<base href="/" />`
   - to this:
     - `<base href="/ssg-demo/" />`
+- Remove the /images/hires folder, so users don't have to download those files

 - git add, commit, and push
 - View the site at: `https://david-southern.github.io/ssg-demo/`
+- it can take a few minutes for Github to publish the site after the push

 - To test a release package:
   - Go to the root of the ssg-demo repo